efanomars/stmm-input-bt/README.md

     main event loop sending key events from bluetooth devices to listeners.
     The device manager starts a bluetooth server that accepts connections from clients on a specific L2CAP port following a very simple protocol.
-    The library can be stand-alone or loaded as a plugin by stmm-input-dl.
+    The library can be stand-alone or loaded as a plugin by libstmm-input-dl (stmm-input repository).

 - stmm-input-bttest:
     test client that connects to the server defined in libstmm-input-gtk-bt.